 Applications from current college players are welcome; NAQT tracks the author of each submission to make sure writers do not hear their own questions at tournaments.
 College players may write for high school and middle school packet sets, and may also write college-level questions that will be stockpiled for later use.
-Applicants from people who are not current college players are also welcome, as long as they meet these criteria:
+Applicants from people who are not current college players are also welcome, as long as they meet the following criteria.

-- Prospective writers must be at least 18 years old when they send in an application.
+- Prospective writers must be at least 18 years old when they apply.

 - Prospective writers must have, or be expected to have, a high school diploma (or equivalent) by August 1 of the year in which they apply.

-- Applications are considered between June 1 and July 31, inclusive, of each year.
-After July 31 we will not consider unsolicited applications until the following summer.
+- Applications must be sent between June 1 and July 31, inclusive, of each year.

 It is expected that applicants will have experience playing or coaching quiz bowl.
 In general, successful applicants have had at least two years of experience as a player or coach.

 - Write your sample questions on the material you know best.
 As an NAQT writer you would never have to write questions in categories you don’t know well, though you can choose to do so.

 - Proofread your questions for accuracy, easily understandable structure, and grammar.

 - Write questions that are approximately the same length as NAQT’s questions.
 Tossups should be up to 291 characters for middle school and introductory high school, up to 425 characters for high school and Division II college play, and up to 500 characters for Division I college play.
 There are no formal length limits for bonuses, but keep them brief, as NAQT’s questions are meant to be played in timed matches.

 - Look at NAQT’s sample questions to get a feel for our style.